deepaksood619/deepaksood619.github.io/docs/devops/others/servers/readme.md

 ## HTTPD (HTTP Daemon)

-The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server side.
+The HTTPD (HTTP Daemon) server is the one handling the requests / responses on the server side.
 The most common HTTPD servers are Apache or nginx for Linux and IIS for Windows

 ## Web Server

-A request comes in and arrives at the first component - a dedicatedweb server.
+A request comes in and arrives at the first component - a dedicated web server.
 It is great at reading static files from disk (your css files for example) and handling multiple requests.
 When a request is not a static file, but meant for your all it gets passed on down the stack.

 Examples